Optimizing Our Operations in 2021

 - As you know, we will be switching to a new EMR system.
 This helps us aggregate patient data, and keeping our patients entirely in the UH system allows us to have the most current and comprehensive picture of their health.

 In addition, we have initiatives under way to open more patient appointments and expand our Schedule Me Now platform so that patients can get in to see us when they need to, not several weeks later.

 One initiative has already been a resounding success – that of discharging hospitalized patients directly to their homes rather than to skilled nursing facilities.
 Patients are happier because they can heal in the comfort of their own surroundings.
 The possibility of them enduring health complications is greatly reduced, as is the cost of care.

-Our recent joint venture with ValueHealth (link only available on UH Network) also emphasizes affordability.
+Our recent joint venture with ValueHealth (learn more on the UH Community Network) also emphasizes affordability.
 We will create Centers of Excellence for value-based surgical care – and by that I mean Centers that meet objective criteria, not, as is often the case elsewhere, centers that bestow this terminology on themselves.
 We will start with orthopedics, targeting hip and knee replacement, and then add other specialties.
 This joint venture also will expand our geographic footprint in Northern Ohio for surgical care – the facilities will be multi-specialty and may eventually include services such as cardiac care, otolaryngology, urology, general surgery and pain management.

 Of course, UH and all health care systems are dealing with cost pressures connected to the pandemic, and uncertainties that come with health care reform.

 To me, this accelerates the imperative to be at our best, and to provide the highest-value care.
 We will compete effectively as a fully unified system, one that is the most reliable and trusted partner in health care in Ohio, and beyond.